euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 The simplest computational problem related to eq. (:ref:`reduced`) is to find :math:`E_{n,l}` for a given :math:`n` and :math:`l`.
-Methods to solve this problem have been implemented since long ago (see for instance [Fal85]_), in a nutshell, the standard method consist in to apply two known constraints to the reduced wavefunction :math:`y_{n,l}`:
+Methods to solve this problem have been implemented since long ago (see for instance [Fal85]_), in a nutshell, the standard method consist of applying two known constraints to the reduced wavefunction :math:`y_{n,l}`:

 - The number of nodes of :math:`y_{n,l}(r)` must be equal to :math:`n`.